๐ŸชฆAncient Egyptian Religion

 Anubis (God of Mummification)

-• Oversaw embalming rituals and guided souls through the underworld; priests wore Anubis masks during mummification ceremonies
+• Oversaw embalming rituals and guided souls through the underworld.
+Priests wore Anubis masks during mummification ceremonies, ritually becoming the god.

-• Weighed hearts in judgment—his role in the "Weighing of the Heart" ceremony made him essential to every Egyptian's hope for the afterlife
+• Weighed hearts in judgment.
+In the "Weighing of the Heart" ceremony depicted in the Book of the Dead, Anubis physically operated the scales, making him essential to every Egyptian's hope for the afterlife.

 Thoth (God of Wisdom and Writing)

-• Ibis-headed scribe who invented hieroglyphics and maintained cosmic order through knowledge—writing itself was considered divine magic
+• Ibis-headed scribe who invented hieroglyphics and maintained cosmic order through knowledge.
+Writing itself was considered heka (divine magic), not merely a practical skill.

-• Recorded judgment outcomes in the Hall of Two Truths, documenting whether souls passed or failed the weighing of the heart
+• Recorded judgment outcomes in the Hall of Two Truths, documenting whether souls passed or failed the weighing of the heart.
+He served as the impartial witness.

 Divine Kingship and Order